R4 cartridge: Notable clones

+Ace3DS X (www.ace3ds.com)

+The Ace3DS X is a flashcart based on the Ace3DS+, both made by the same creator.
+These carts are some of the best you can buy today, as most major NDS flashcarts have ended production.
+Despite the name, the Ace3DS X can not play 3DS games, only original Nintendo DS games.

 R4i Gold 3DS Plus (r4ids.cn)

-The R4i Gold 3DS Plus from r4ids.cn is notable for featuring a switch inside that cartridge that allows easily switching between being a normal NintendoDS flashcard and a mode that allows it to be used for the ntrboot exploit for the Nintendo 3DS.
-This unique feature, combined with its high compatibility and support for RTS, made it formerly a highly recommended card, however its final production run was defective and unable to play Nintendo DS ROMs.
+The R4i Gold 3DS Plus from r4ids.cn is notable for featuring a switch inside that cartridge that allows easily switching between being a normal Nintendo DS flashcard and a mode that allows it to be used for the ntrboot exploit for the Nintendo 3DS.
+This unique feature, combined with its high compatibility and support for RTS, made it a highly recommended card; however, its final production run was defective and unable to play Nintendo DS software.

-r4isdhc.com
+r4i-sdhc.com

-r4isdhc.com has produced many R4 clones, typically going by the names "R4iSDHC Gold", "R4iSDHC RTS Lite", and "R4iSDHC Dual-Core".
+r4i-sdhc.com has produced many R4 clones, typically going by the names "R4iSDHC Gold", "R4iSDHC RTS Lite", and "R4iSDHC Dual-Core".
 Despite the different names all cards from this website are exactly the same internally, only differing in the cartridge color and label.
 Cards branded r4isdhc.com are also labelled with a specific year and use a time bomb where the card refuses to load Nintendo DS ROMs after a certain date.
-This time bomb is only enforced by software, however, so it can be bypassed easily.
+This time bomb is only enforced by software, thus can be bypassed easily.